reicalasso/beyond_transformer/docs/sphinx/_build/html/_sources/index.rst.txt

-Neural State Machines Documentation
+Parallel Unified Linear State Engines Documentation
 ===================================

-**Neural State Machines (NSM)** is a breakthrough architecture that solves the quadratic complexity problem of Transformers while maintaining state-of-the-art performance.
-NSMs achieve O(s) complexity (where s is the number of states) compared to Transformers' O(n²) complexity, making them ideal for long-sequence processing and resource-efficient deployment.
+**Parallel Unified Linear State Engines (pulse)** is a breakthrough architecture that solves the quadratic complexity problem of Transformers while maintaining state-of-the-art performance. pulses achieve O(s) complexity (where s is the number of states) compared to Transformers' O(n²) complexity, making them ideal for long-sequence processing and resource-efficient deployment.

 .. note::
    This library implements the research presented to Google, demonstrating superior performance on multiple benchmark tasks while using significantly fewer computational resources.